Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of

+with some positive integer $a$ whose prime divisor are in $I \cup\{q\}$ for some prime $q$.
+This gives a method to construct a positive definite hermitian space of rank $g$ with given determinant, see \cite[Section 3.4]{Kir} for details. \end{enumerate} \end{remark}

-Suppose now $(V, h)$ is a hermitian space over $F$ of rank $g$.
-An \emph{order} in $F$ is a subring of $F$ which is a free $\ZZ$-module of rank $2$.
+For the remainder of this section, let $(V, h)$ be a hermitian space over $F$ of rank $g$.
+Further let $R$ be an \emph{order} in $F$, that is a subring of $F$ which is a free $\ZZ$-module of rank $2$.
 The ring of integers $\OO$ of $F$ is an order and it contains every other order $R$ of $F$.
-Thus the index $f:= [\OO\colon R]$ is finite and it is called the \emph{conductor} of $R$ in $F$.
-Note that $R$ is the unique quadratic order of discriminant $\textrm{Disc}(R) = f^2 d_F$.
+Thus the index $f:= [\OO : R]$ is finite and it is called the \emph{conductor} of $R$ in $F$.
+Note that $R$ is the unique quadratic order of discriminant $f^2 d_F$.
 Moreover,